nicklockwood/iCarousel/README.md

 - Setting scrollOffset now lets you exactly mirror behaviour from one carousel to another
 - Fixed bug where item indexes were selected incorrectly when tapping views in vertical mode
 - Perspective and viewpointOffset properties can now be animated
+- Added some minimal accessibility support
+- Single items now bounce by default (set scrollEnabled = NO to disable)
 - Now conforms to the -Weverything warning level

 Version 1.7.6